-I, (please print) , am aware the Moffett & Sanders School of Nursing Student Handbook is online and acknowledge contained therein.
-I will clarify with my advisor, any pa art(s) I do not understand.
-I further understand that failure to follow these rules and regulations conta ained in the handbook may result in various consequences, according to the infraction.
-Student's Signature Date PERMISSION TO PROVIDE REFERENCES PERIVISSION TO PROVIDE REFERENCES I, (please print) , realize that in the future, references will be requested by potential employers.
-I give permissio n to the Moffett & Sanders School of Nursing administration and/or faculty to provide the requeste Student File. . , Student's Signature Date PERMISSION TO DISPLAY/PRESENT WORK TEMMISSION TO DISTERTY MESELVI WORK I, (please print) , hereby give the Moffett & Sanders School of Nursing permission to display and/or presen review process by accrediting or approving organization Student's Signature Date
+I, (please print) , am aware the Moffett & Sanders School of Nursing Student Handbook is online and acknowled ge responsibility for reviewing the contents contained therein.
+I will clarify with my advisor, any part(s) I do not understand.
+I further understand that failure to follow these rules and regulations contained in the handbook may result in various , , Student's Signature Date PERMISSION TO PROVIDE REFERENCES I, (please print) , realize that in the future, references will be requested by potential employers.
+I give permiss ion to the Moffett & Sanders School of Nursing administration and/or faculty to provide the reques ted information.
+A copy will also be directed to the Student File.
+Student's Signature Date PERMISSION TO DISPLAY/PRESENT WORK I (place print) haraby give the Moffett O Candars I, (please print) School of Nursing permission to display and/or pres review process by accrediting or approving organiza itions and their designated personnel.
+Student's Signature Dato Student's Signature Date